-One thing that I’m commonly asked by friends and acquaintances considering law school is if their time before law school would be best spent perusing a graduate degree or working.
+One thing that I’m commonly asked by friends and acquaintances considering law school is if their gap year before grad school would be best spent perusing a graduate degree or working.

 I did both.
 During my final year of undergrad I was debating between a career in academia or a career in the legal field so I took both the LSAT and the GRE.
 I did well on both test and was honestly a little more interested in going to law school but because of the state of the legal market at the time I decided to pursue a graduate degree (I didn’t know it at the time but it was the best decision I could have made for myself).